ryankazmerik/data-sci/README.md

 output = json
 ```
 If any of the above is different then you can update these by editing the file with vim.

+Reach out to Peter for their config file to get all profiles used by the team.

 ### Docker/Terraform/Pyodbc Setup
 >This assumes you have installed Docker and the Container extension in the above sections.